wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Update copyrights, check for any stale HBase comments
 - Add super-unstable annotations to this API.  :)
 - Remove / sanitize the huge number of LOG.info messages.
+- Upgrade to Cassandra 2.0.6 (or to 2.1) and latest version of Java driver.

 ### Testing and error messages